-Safe Working Load is sometimes stated as the Normal Working Load (NWL).
-It is the maximum safe force that a piece of lifting equipment, lifting device or accessory can exert to lift, suspend, or lower a given mass without fear of breaking.
+What is Safe Working Load (SWL Meaning): It is sometimes stated as the Normal Working Load (NWL); It is the maximum safe force that a piece of lifting equipment, lifting device, or accessory can exert to lift, suspend, or lower a given mass without fear of breaking.

 Also, there is a metric called Working Load Limit (WLL) which is the maximum working load designed by the manufacturer.
 This load represents a force that is much less than that required to make the lifting equipment fail or yield.

-In Health and Safety, it is expected that all manufacturers of a lifting equipment and lifting accessories should specify the safe working load of that equipment/accessory to prevent overload.
-Overload of an equipment can result to accidental release of the load or toppling of the lifting equipment which could cause serious injury or death.
+In Health and Safety, it is expected that all manufacturers of lifting equipment and lifting accessories should specify the safe working load of that equipment/accessory to prevent overload.
+Overloading of equipment can result in accidental release of the load or toppling of the lifting equipment which could cause serious injury or death.

-To ensure safe lifting, risk assessment must be carried out for all lifting exercises.
-One of the things to consider during the risk assessment is the lifting machinery, lifting accessories and the load.
+To ensure safe lifting, a risk assessment must be carried out for all lifting exercises.
+One of the things to consider during the risk assessment is the lifting machinery, lifting accessories, and the load.

-This consideration will guide on the choice of the best lifting machinery and accessories for a successful completion of the task.
+This consideration will guide the choice of the best lifting machinery and accessories for the successful completion of the task.

-Any machinery that do not have its safe working load conspicuously stamped on the body of the equipment should not be used for lifting based on assumption.
-If need arise to make use of the equipment, the manufacturer of the lifting equipment or the lifting accessories should be contacted in order to ascertain the capacity of the equipment or accessories before use.
+Any machinery that does not have its safe working load conspicuously stamped on the body of the equipment should not be used for lifting based on assumption.
+If the need arises to make use of the equipment, the manufacturer of the lifting equipment or the lifting accessories should be contacted to ascertain the capacity of the equipment or accessories before use.

 Some Lifting Equipment